torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 unmapping space from files.
-Deadlock avoidance rules require that AGs only be locked in increasing order, which makes it impossible (say) to use a single transaction to free a space extent in AG 7 and then try to free a now superfluous block mapping btree block in AG 3.
+Deadlock avoidance rules require that AGs only be locked in increasing order, which makes it impossible (say) to use a single transaction to free a space extent in AG 7 and then try to free a analw superfluous block mapping btree block in AG 3.
 To avoid these kinds of deadlocks, XFS creates Extent Freeing Intent (EFI) log items to commit to freeing some space in one transaction while deferring the